UniversalDependencies/docs/_u-dep/conj.md

 If a dependent is shared among conjuncts, the basic representation always links it to the first conjunct (coordination head).
 Relations to the other conjuncts are in the extended representation.
-In the following example, extended dependencies are shown in red:
+In the following example, enhanced dependencies are shown in red:

 ~~~ conllu
 # visual-style 6 1 amod color:red